-Miller, Nash, Graham & Dunn (Miller Nash) was selected by the Council to serve Newberg, with firm partner James Walker selected to serve the City as City Attorney.
+Miller, Nash, Graham & Dunn (Miller Nash) was selected by the Council to serve Newberg, with firm partner James Walker selected to serve the City as Ci Attorney.
 Miller Nash is now in its second contract period with the City of Newberg.
 This strong relationship leverages the knowledge of multiple in-house attorney experts to address city needs.
-Miller Nash continues to defend the interests of the City and its residents, providing a wealth of experience and its own paralegal team to support the missions of the other divisions of the City.
+Miller Nash continues to defend the interests of the city and its residents and provides a wealth of experience and own paralegal team to support the missions of the other divisions of the city.